To view meeting minutes and agendas please see the table below:

 Agenda packages are available 4 days prior to the regular Council meeting as shown above.

 Council Meeting Minutes

 Minutes are taken by administrative staff and are posted as draft versions once they have been prepared.
-The minutes then get approved at the following meeting, they are then signed and posted on our website for public viewing.
+The minutes then get approved at the following meeting and are then signed and posted on our website for public viewing, replacing the draft versions.

 Delegations at Council Meetings